 Patrick has worked with or his bands have fronted James Brown, Bob Dylan, Los Lobos, Foghat, Foreigner, Clarence Carter, Johnny Lee, Alias, Confederate Railroad , various Lynard Skynard incarnations, 38 special, Curtis Willis band, Alligator Cowboys, David Allen Coe, The Platters, Junior Walker, Litlle Joe Williams, Melanie, Atlanta Rhythm Section, Tabula Rasa, Jocko Pastorious and too many others to mention. in his continuing career as a professional musician!

-He majored in music theory and composition at Northern Kentucky University and teaches all stringed instruments and anything with strings on it as well as piano/ percussion / voice / harmonica (straight harp and blues harp / lead guitar improvisation / finger picking / banjo (5 string and 4 string) tenor guitar / dulcimer and other instruments that instruction is generally not found for (ask.)
+He majored in music theory and composition at Northern Kentucky University and teaches all stringed instruments and anything with strings on it as well as piano/ percussion / bass theory / voice / harmonica (straight harp and blues harp / lead guitar improvisation / finger picking / banjo (5 string and 4 string) tenor guitar / dulcimer and other instruments that instruction is generally not requested.
+Pat offers free style lead guitar improvisation and all styles of instruction, finger picking, etc.

 Patrick taught continuing education classes at Northern Kentucky University which included / instruments / theory / composition / writing / singing / piano / organ / harmonica all of which was offered free to the general public by the university.